-And since these are all unique recordings from the same studio environment, you can safely layer both full and chamber variations together to create an even larger sounding band.
+And, of course, because these are all unique recordings from the same studio environment, you can safely layer both full and chamber variations together to create an even larger-sounding band.
 Quite clever stuff.

 The individual solo patches, such as piano, harp and trailer tools, have slight variations to the UI to account for the instrument, but in general, everything is well laid out and shares the familiar workflow and design.

-What is immediately noticeable, especially if you are used to other orchestral library collections, is that Palette is very dry sounding.
-Though there are both Decca stage and full hall outrigger microphone recordings, the sound is clearly a studio recording, with what I would call an ‘intimate’ sound.
+What is immediately noticeable, especially if you are used to other orchestral library collections, is that Palette is in general very dry sounding.
+Though there are both Decca stage and full hall outrigger microphone recordings, the sound is clearly a studio recording, and what I would call ‘intimate’ sounding.

 There are three main groups in the core Sketchpad library – strings, woodwinds and brass, each offering smaller chamber alternatives.
 All six patches offer the same 3-channel microphone options including close, stage Decca tree and hall.

-Starting with the strings – and I’m going to get quite picky here – there are some odd balancing issues for me with the close mic recordings.
-There is a strong shift to the left with the recordings, whether or not that has something to do with the room and the players’ seating, but its quite noticeable as most instruments are either centre or centre-left of the soundstage.
+Starting with the strings, and I’m going to get quite picky here, there are some odd balancing issues for me with the close mic recordings.
+There is a strong shift to the left with the recordings, whether or not that has something to do with the room and the players’ seating, but it’s quite noticeable as most instruments are either centre or centre-left of the soundstage.
 It’s made more pronounced once you bring in the Decca and hall channels, you hear a distinct shift from left to full-centred.
 I don’t think it’s an error or sloppy recording techniques, probably more just a natural quirk of the studio space, but it is something you will need to account for if you’re mostly using close recordings in your arrangements.